adityavkk/N-Body-Simulations/README.md

 ```haskell
 force :: Body -> BarnesTree -> Acc
 ```
-There are 3 distinct cases the force calculations has to take into
+There are 3 distinct cases the force calculations have to take into
 account:
 - _Case 1:_ If the BarnesTree is an external node without a body in it, it exerts no force